learn-academy-2019-echo/js-foundations-assessment-2-lk15/js-foundations.md

 ### Additional Feedback Questions.

 1. Do you have a suggestion for a Check In question?
+What is your favorite TV show?/Do you have any Netflix recommendations?

 2. What was your favorite topic this week?
+I liked learning about React and had fun working on the projects and using trial and error to get things to work.

 3. What was your "A-ha!" moment this week?
+The state and props lectures really helped me understand the concepts.